 For the governmental activities, the compensated absences, the net pension liability, and the total OPEB liability are liquidated by the General Fund, Recreation Fund, and Special Facilities Fund.
-The general obligation park bonds are being liquidated by the Recreation Fund, and the installment contracts payable are being liquidated by the General Fund.
+The general obligation park bonds are being liquidated by the Recreation Fund, and the installment contract payable is being liquidated by the General Fund.